Home » Why Are Rats Attracted To Wires?

 Ideal Shape

 Wires are prime candidates for chewing because their circular shape makes them pliable.
-A cord will easily fit snugly in a rat’s mouth and underneath its teeth.
+A cord fits snugly in a rat’s mouth and underneath its teeth.

 Availability

 The modern home has hundreds of cords, cables, and wires.
-This even applies inside your walls, around your entertainment systems, from your appliances, and more.
+This applies inside your walls, around your entertainment systems, appliances, and more.

 Good Nesting Spots